 Definitely don’t wait until night to experience it.
 The ambiance at night in the queue is better, but that can be seen without getting in line for the attraction.
 Since the entire ride is indoors, there’s no benefit to actually waiting in line and doing Haunted Mansion Holiday at night.

-Normally, Space Mountain Ghost Galaxy is the other Halloween attraction, but it is not running for 2019.
-Again, this is due to the opening of Star Wars: Galaxy’s Edge and the desire to keep Hyperspace Mountain, the Star Wars-inspired overlay of Space Mountain operational during that land’s first few months.
+Normally, Space Mountain Ghost Galaxy is the other Halloween attraction.
+Last year it did not run due to the opening of Star Wars: Galaxy’s Edge and the desire to keep Hyperspace Mountain, the Star Wars-inspired overlay of Space Mountain operational during that land’s first few months.

-It’s highly likely that Ghost Galaxy will return for Halloween 2020, so the following is what to expect if you’re visiting next year.
+It’s highly likely that Ghost Galaxy will return for Halloween 2020, so the following is what to expect if/when it does.
 The overlay for Ghost Galaxy basically consists of some projections, music, and different lighting at night.
 It’s more of a change in tone to Space Mountain than a change in substance like Haunted Mansion Holiday.

 Space Mountain Ghost Galaxy is a little cheesy with its projections, but we love it.
 It’s corny in the way many Halloween movies are cheesy, and is very fun as a result.
 Plus, the soundtrack is excellent, and turning your head to “follow” the ghosts around the ride actually creates the illusion that the ride is more intense.
 Note that while it’s corny for adults, some younger riders might actually be scared by it (there are signs up informing guests of the scare-factor).